ArduPilot/ardupilot/libraries/AP_HAL_ChibiOS/hwdef/CubeBlack/README.md

  - ADC Pin14 -> ADC 3.3V Port pin2
  - ADC Pin15 -> ADC 6.6V port
  - ADC Pin103 -> RSSI voltage monitoring

+## IMU Heater

+The IMU heater in the CubeBlack can be controlled with the BRD_IMU_TARGTEMP parameter, which is in degrees C.

 ## Loading Firmware